iamtrump/logstash_exporter/README.md

                           API listens
       --web.listen-address=":9198"
                           Address on which to expose metrics and web interface.
+      --web.config=""     [EXPERIMENTAL] Path to config yaml file that can enable TLS or authentication.
       --log.level="info"  Only log messages with the given severity or above.
                           Valid levels: [debug, info, warn, error, fatal] --log.format="logger:stderr"